-After the registration statement has been filed, the senior management team, the investment banks, and the company's lawyers go on a roadshow.
-The management team will make three to seven presentations each day to potential institutional investors, who are typically existing clients of the underwriters.
-The institutional investors ask questions during the presentation, but the management team may not give any information that is not in the registration statement due to the SEC-mandated quiet period.
-This quiet period begins when the registration statement is made effective and lasts for 25 days after the stock begins trading.
-Its purpose
+After the registration statement has been filed, the senior management team, the investment banker, and the company's lawyers go on a roadshow.
+The management team will make three to seven presentations each day to potential institutional investors, who typically are existing clients of the underwriters.
+The institutional investors ask questions during the presentation, but the management team may not give any information that is not in the registration statement.
+Nor may the management team make any forecasts or express any opinions about the value of their company.
+These provisions are due to the SEC-mandated quiet period.
+This quiet period begins when the registration statement is made effective and lasts for 40 days after the stock begins trading.
+Its purpose is to create a level playing field for all investors by ensuring that they all have access to the same information.
+It is not uncommon for the SEC to delay an IPO if managers violate the quiet period rules.
+The typical roadshow may last 10 to 14 days, with stops in 10 to 20 different cities.
+In many ways the process resembles a coming-out party for the company, but it is much more grueling and has much higher stakes.